Warner Bros. Entertainment Inc. v. RDR Books: Pre-trial

-I am very frustrated that a former fan has tried to co-opt my work for financial gain.
-The Harry Potter books are full of moral choices and ethical dilemmas, and, ironically, Mr. Vander Ark's actions tend to demonstrate that he is woefully unfit to represent himself as either a "fan of" or "expert on" books whose spirit he seems entirely to have missed.

 Trial

 The trial began on 14 April 2008 in the United States District Court for the Southern District of New York, with Rowling testifying on day one and Vander Ark testifying on day two.
 During her testimony, Rowling reiterated her claim that the Lexicon contained minimal commentary and merely recycled her writing, adding nothing other than "facetious asides and etymologies of the easiest kind."
 Rowling referred to the Lexicon as "wholesale theft of 17 years of my hard work", and criticized it as "sloppy" and characterized by "very little research".
 In sometimes emotional testimony, Rowling recalled beginning the Potter books when she was an impoverished 25-year-old single mother, nearly coming to tears when saying, "These characters continue to mean so much to me over a long period of time.
 The closest you could come is to say, 'How do you feel about your children?'"
 Rowling also revealed that the lawsuit has "decimated her creative work" over the prior month, causing her to cease work on a new novel.
 In his testimony, Vander Ark said that he too had had reservations about publishing the encyclopedia and that the publishing company had talked him into it.
 "It's been difficult because there has been a lot of criticism, obviously, and that was never the intention. ...
 This has been an important part of my life for the last nine years or so," he said.